Coding for Girls – Now is the Time to Shine

 The best stereotype buster is to surround girls with other girls who code.
-At Connected Camps, we code with Scratch and Minecraft in our online coding labs.
+At Connected Camps, we code with Scratch and Minecraft.
 A lot of girls are already excited about Minecraft and the Scratch online community has just as many girls as boys, making it an ideal place for coding for girls!
 Our friends over at MIT who run the Scratch community have written about how Scratch is a place for kids of all interests.

 Benefits of Coding for Girls